me-box/zestdb/docs/README.md

 The current implementation supports POST/GET of JSON, text and binary data with backend storage implemented on top of a git-based file system.
 In additional to POST/GET the server allows a client to 'observe' a path to receive any POST updates.

+Data stored can be described and queried using a built in HyperCat.

 An API exists to support key/value storage and retrieval as well as times series storage and retrieval which is specified as part of the path.

 Access control is supported through macaroons which can be enabled using a command-line flag.
 A command-line tool is provided to help mint macaroons for testing.